Bachelor’s Degree in Liberal Studies Elementary Education

 Our off campus program director will take you through every step of your degree process from admissions to graduation.
 We know how complicated getting through the college process can be, and our directors are there to help.

-Whether you just have a few questions about becoming a teacher or you are ready to apply to Longwood, contact the program director today!!
+Whether you just have a few questions about becoming a social work professional or are ready to apply to Longwood, contact the program director today!!

 Other information to get you started!